jagregory/abrash-black-book/src/chapter-31.md

         mov     al,UNDERLINE
         out     dx,al
         inc     dx
-        ina     l,dx
+        in      al,dx
-        and     al,not40h                ;turn off doubleword
+        and     al,not 40h      ;turn off doubleword
         out     dx,al
         dec     dx
         mov     al,MODE_CONTROL
         out     dx,al
         inc     dx
         in      al,dx
         or      al,40h          ;turn on the byte mode bit, so memory is ; scanned for video data in a purely ; linear way, just as in modes 10h and 12h out     dx,al
         ret
 Set320By400Mode endp
 ;
 ; Draws a full screen of slanting color bars in the specified page.
 ;
 ; Input:
 ;       DI = page start address
 ;       BL = 1 to make the bars slant down and to the right, -1 to ;               make them slant down and to the left, 0 to make ;               them vertical.
 ;
-ColorBarsUpprocnear
+ColorBarsUp     proc    near
         mov     ax,VGA_SEGMENT
         mov     es,ax           ;point to display memory
         sub     bh,bh           ;start with color 0
-        mov     si,SCREEN_HEIGHT     ;# of rows to do mov     dx,SC_INDEX
+        mov     si,SCREEN_HEIGHT;# of rows to do
+        mov     dx,SC_INDEX
         mov     al,MAP_MASK
         out     dx,al           ;point the SC Index reg to the Map Mask reg inc     dx              ;point DX to the SC Data register
 RowLoop:
         mov     cx,SCREEN_WIDTH/4
-                                     ;4 pixels at each address, so
-                                     ; each 320-pixel row is 80 bytes wide
-                                     ; in each plane
+                                ;there are 4 pixels at each address, so ; each 320-pixel row is 80 bytes wide ; in each plane
-        pus h   bx                   ;save the row-start color
+        push    bx              ;save the row-start color
 ColumnLoop:
 MAP_SELECT = 1
         rept    4               ;do all 4 pixels at this address with ; in-line code
         mov     al,MAP_SELECT
         out     dx,al           ;select planes 0, 1, 2, and 3 in turn
         mov     es:[di],bh      ;write this plane's pixel
         inc     bh              ;set the color for the next pixel MAP_SELECT = MAP_SELECT shl 1
         endm
         inc     di              ;point to the address containing the next ; 4 pixels
         loop    ColumnLoop ;do any remaining pixels on this line pop     bx              ;get back the row-start color add     bh,bl           ;select next row-start color (controls ; slanting of color bars)
         dec     si              ;count down lines on the screen jnz     RowLoop
         ret
-ColorBarsUpendp
+ColorBarsUp     endp
 ;
 ; Waits for the next key and returns it in AX.
 ;
-GetNextKeyprocnear
+GetNextKey      proc    near
 WaitKey:
         mov     ah,1
         int     16h
         jz      WaitKey         ;wait for a key to become available sub     ah,ah
         int     16h             ;read the key
         ret
 GetNextKey      endp
 ;
-Codeends
+Code    ends
 ;
-endStart
+        end     Start
 ```

 When you run Listing 31.2, note the extremely smooth edges and fine